By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If I give up drugs and alcohol, I won’t have any more fun.

 For a large segment of society fun for adults equates to drinking, using drugs, or having sex.
 It comes as a shock to many people how much fun you can have clean and sober when your senses are not dulled by substances.
-There are many enjoyable activities which do not include drugs or alcohol.
+There are many enjoyable activities that do not include drugs or alcohol.
 Learning to have fun without substances can be a challenge if you’ve never done it.
 Make an effort to connect with people and to attend events that are clean and sober, and you will be surprised how much fun you can have.

 Without alcohol, I’ll be miserable all the time.